The Nest

 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-The Complete Guide 2023 for Buying a Townhouse in NYC
+Guide of Buying a Townhouse in NYC (2025)

 Go Back To Previous Page

-When prospective home buyers want to buy property in New York City, it’s usually a co-op or condo apartment.
-However, somebuying a townhouse buyers also look at townhomes for sale, just as they purchased a house in the suburbs.
-Buying a townhouse: what does it take, and what pros and cons?
+When prospective homebuyers want to purchase property in New York City, it’s usually a co-op or condo apartment.
+However, somebuying a townhouse buyers also look at townhomes for sale, just as they would purchase a house in the suburbs.
+Buying a townhouse: what does it take, and what are the pros and cons?
 Despite its price, a townhouse offers many good things.
 These include privacy and the rare opportunity to own outdoor space.
 These features appeal to couples with children or who are in the process of starting a family.
 How much is a townhouse for sale in NYC?
 Where are the most beautiful townhouses for sale in Manhattan, NYC?

-Real estate investors are also turning to townhouses because they can convert them into rental properties.
+Real estate investors are also turning to townhouses because they can be easily converted into rental properties.
 Townhouses are unique, often landmarks with historical details you can’t find anywhere else in New York City.

 Homebuyers covet them because they are rare.
 And those who live in them enjoy vertical living and the ability to make renovations without getting board approval.